Javier Mendez

 The AKA founding

-Javier Mendez co-founded American Kickboxing Academy in San Jose, California in 1985.
-The transition from kickboxing-focused training to MMA coaching came in the late 1990s and accelerated through the 2000s.
+Javier Mendez co-founded American Kickboxing Academy in San Jose, California in 1985 with three partners.
+His own competitive background was in kickboxing — he was a multi-time ISKA kickboxing world champion through the 1980s — and AKA's original identity was a striking-only gym.
+The transition from kickboxing-focused training to MMA coaching came in the late 1990s as San Jose's broader combat-sports scene shifted toward the emerging UFC.

-By 2010, Mendez had developed a reputation as the most-successful wrestling-base MMA coach in the United States — the Cain Velasquez heavyweight title and Daniel Cormier's emergence both happened under his coaching.
+By 2010, Mendez had developed a reputation as the most-successful wrestling-base MMA coach in the United States — the Cain Velasquez heavyweight title and Daniel Cormier's emergence both happened under his coaching, and the AKA roster had become the most-feared training group on the US West Coast.

 The Dagestani partnership